Have you ever felt angry after scrolling through your Facebook timeline?

 As a result, the quintessential clickbait post no longer worked and companies were forced to find new tricks.

-If you have ever seen a controversial news story on Facebook, then you have probably also noticed how many comments and angry face emojis these kind of posts tend to attract.
+If you have ever seen a controversial news story on Facebook, then you have probably also noticed how many comments and angry face emojis these kinds of posts tend to attract.

 This is by design.